ChrisScianna/ROS-Underwater-RnD/mission_control/README.md

-# Mission Control
+## `Mission control` node
-The mission control package provides an implementation of missions using behavior trees Mission control uses the [BehaviorTree.CPP](https://www.behaviortree.dev/) library for mission definition.
+The `mission control` node provides an implementation of missions using behavior trees `Mission control` uses the [BehaviorTree.CPP](https://www.behaviortree.dev/) library for mission definition.
 A Behavior Tree (BT) __is a way to structure the switching between different tasks__.
 This is nothing more than a mechanism to invoke callbacks at the right time under the right conditions.

 ## Features
 - Topic interface for: